Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Results

-Note that Panel (a) and Panel (b) also confirm the validity of the assumptions underlying our identification strategy.
+Note that Panels (a) and (b) in Figure \ref{fg:wage_distribution_moving_employment_overall_cengiz_original_form} also confirm the validity of the assumptions underlying our identification strategy.
 From Panel (a), we observe that the estimated excess jobs and missing jobs are close to zero in the period before the minimum wage increase.
 This supports the plausibility of the parallel trends assumption.
 From Panel (b), we observe that excess jobs are hardly generated in the upper distribution, far from the minimum wage.
-This supports the plausibility of the limited spillover effect assumption.
+This supports the plausibility of the limited spillover effect assumption.\footnote{ Similar to our findings, \cite{autor2016contribution} and \cite{Cengiz2019} also show that the spillover effects of the minimum wage on higher wages are limited. }